wkusner/wkusner.github.io/README.md

-# Louis's Home Page
+## Louis's Home Page

 ## About

-This repo is the [Jekyll][jekyll] source to Louis Theran's home page template.
+This repo is a modified version of the [Jekyll][jekyll] source to Louis Theran's home page template.
+As such, this README is an annotated version of that found [here.](https://github.com/theran/theran.github.io)

 ## License